halfmanhalftaco/irixboot/README.md

 ### fx (Partitioner)

-If you need to boot `fx` to label/partition your disk, open the command monitor and issue the following command:
+If you need to boot `fx` to label/partition your disk, open the command monitor and issue a command similar to this:

-`bootp():/overlay/stand/fx.ARCS`
+`bootp():/overlay30/stand/fx.ARCS`

-where `/overlay/stand/fx.ARCS` is a path relative to your selected IRIX version in the directory structure from above.
-Use `fx.ARCS` for R4xxx machines and `fx.64` for R5000+ machines (and others for older machines, I assume)
+where `/overlay30/stand/fx.ARCS` is a path relative to your selected IRIX version in the directory structure from above.
+When installing IRIX 6.5.x you'll want to use the partitioner included with the overlay set (first disc), but prior versions of IRIX usually locate the partitioner on the first install disc.

+ Use `fx.ARCS` for R4xxx machines and `fx.64` for R5000+ machines (and others for older machines, I assume).
+Once `irixboot` finishes setup it lists any detected partitioners to help you find the correct path.

-### sash (IRIX installer)
+### inst (IRIX installer)

 The installer can be reached through the monitor GUI as follows:

 * At the maintenance boot screen, select "Install Software"
 * If it prompts you for an IP address, enter the same address you entered into the Vagrantfile config for `clientip`.
-* Use 'irixboot' as the install server hostname.
+* Use `irixboot` as the install server hostname.
 * For the installation path, this depends on your directory structure.
-If you use the structure example from above, you would use the path `overlay/dist`.
+If you use the structure example from above, you would use the path `overlay30/dist`.
 Notice the lack of leading `/`.
-* This should load the miniroot over the network and boot sash.
+* This should load the miniroot over the network and boot into the installer.
 * To access the other distributions you extracted, use `open irixboot:<directory>/dist`.

+After `irixboot` initializes, it displays a list of all `dist` subdirectories for your convenience.

+## TODO

+* Support configuration for multiple target machines simultaneously (currently requires destroying/recreating the VM for each machine)
+* More robust support for different formats in the `irix` directory
+  * e.g. Support ISO9660, zip files, tarballs, tardist, loose files, etc. Currently assumes any file is an EFS filesystem image.
+* Better support for halting/restarting the VM and detecting changes in the `irix` directory.

-# License
+## License

 MIT License

-Copyright (c) 2017 Andrew Liles
+Copyright (c) 2018 Andrew Liles

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal